webage003/bigbangrke/docs/developer_setup.md

 + AWS access (with permissions to create an EC2 instance)
 + Flux CLI installed on your local machine
 + Access to the Umbrella Git Repo
++ kubectl installed on local machine
++ yq installed on local machine

 ### Manual Creation of a Development Environment